ab-sharifi21/ab-sharifi21/README.md

 <br/>

-- 💼 Currently working on small projects with JavaScript, Node.js, React...
+- 💼 Currently working on a small project, a multi-player tic-tac-toe, with JavaScript vanilla...
-- ⌨️ Learning React
+- ⌨️ Working on my portfolio with React...
-- ❤️ I love learning new programming languages and frameworks
+- ❤️ I love challanges and learning new progrmaming languages and frameworks
 - 🖥️ I am interested in collaborating in new projects

 <br/>